twochemist/ARTjona1/src/content/work/porsche911rsrdaytona.md

 ##  Brumos Racing

-#### *1973 Porsche 911 Carrera RSR*
+#### *1973*

-> It was produced by Porsche for racing purposes, but featured significant modifications to enhance its performance on the track.
+> It was produced by for racing purposes, but featured significant modifications to enhance its performance on the track

 ####  Paint Description